 There is more to maintaining a healthy balance of copper in the body than just ensuring we eat enough copper-containing foods.
-A healthy functioning liver and gallbladder is extremely important for our body to use and properly eliminate too much copper in body.
-We also need to ensure we are limiting dangerous exposure to copper in our environment.
+A functioning liver and gallbladder is extremely important for our body to use and properly eliminate too much copper in body.
+We also need to ensure we limit dangerous exposure to copper in our environment.
 Here are a few ways to support the health of your liver, limit environmental exposure, and avoid copper toxicity symptoms.

-Cruciferous vegetables can maintain liver health by enhancing both phases of liver detoxification.
+Cruciferous vegetables maintain liver health by enhancing both phases of liver detoxification.
 The cruciferous family includes foods like: broccoli, cauliflower, Brussels sprouts, kale, and cabbage.
 One major antioxidant in the detox process, named glutathione, is particularly helpful in eliminating excess heavy metals.
 Put simply, cruciferous vegetables help glutathione bind these metals for excretion (13)!
 Try our own 131 cauliflower potato salad for a unique and tasty way to increase your crucifers!

-Drink A LOT of water.
+Drink A LOT of Water

 In order for our liver to detoxify dangerous substances, like excess metals, it has to transform these compounds into a water-soluble form.
-This means that one of the main ways to eliminate toxins is by peeing them out!
+This means that one of the main ways to eliminate toxins is by peeing them out.
 Drinking lots of filtered water (aim for over 2 liters minimum per day) can help with this process.
 Try our 131 Hydration System as a way to stay accountable to your hydration goals.

-Check the copper levels in your water.
+Check the Copper Levels in your Water.